British Military Medals Guide Miniature Medals

 Look at the outside of the ribbon and then the underside is the ribbon new underneath or is it in keeping with the age of the medal ?

-Rub the front (obverse) with your thumb gently and see the medal shines and what metal it is.
+Rub the front (obverse) with your thumb gently and see what metal it is ie bronze, Silver, Cupro Nickel etc.

-If miniature medals have a thin line on the rim of the medals they are unlikely to be made in the UK and contemporary or MOD Approved.
+If miniature medals have a thin line on the rim (bottom edge) of the medals they are unlikely to be made in the UK and are unlikely to be contemporary or MOD Approved medals as they are made in one piece.

 One of the best ways to buy contemporary miniature medals (and full size original named medals in fact) is to see and feel them at a Medal fair or militaria meeting and for all the years I have purchased from medal fairs I have never had a bad one and the sellers were as keen on medals as I am.